Probing the limits of effective temperature consistency in actively driven systems: Effective temperatures

 where $P_\epsilon(\pm \delta W)$ are negative and positive stationary work distributions, and $T_{\text{FR}}$ is defined as an FR-based effective temperature.

 Fig. \ref{fig:5}\textbf{A} presents a work FR test conducted with $N_b=10$.
-The upper panel shows the work distribution in a strongly perturbed steady-state (state (c) in Fig. \ref{fig:6}\textbf{B}).
+The upper panel shows the work distribution in a strongly perturbed steady state (state (c) in Fig. \ref{fig:1}\textbf{B}).
 The red and blue lines correspond to positive and negative work fluctuations, respectively.
 In the lower panel, the left-hand side of Eq. \ref{eq:FR} is plotted as a function of $\delta W$.
-For small enough values of $\delta W<80$[$\mu$J], the probabilities are sufficiently sampled, and $T_{\text{FR}}$ can be extracted from the slope of the linear relation (solid line).
+For small enough values of $\delta W<80$~$\mu$J, the probabilities are sufficiently sampled, and $T_{\text{FR}}$ can be extracted from the slope of the linear relation (solid line).
+For large $\delta W$, deviations from linearity stem from limited sampling of these rare fluctuations.

 The dashed linear line represents $T_{\text{FR}}=T_{\text{pot}}$, where $T_{\text{pot}}$ is obtained independently in the unperturbed state (a).
 Namely, the two temperature measures agree, providing an experimental validation of the work FR (Eq. \ref{eq:FR}).
 This result can be extended to different $N_b$, as shown in Fig.~\ref{fig:5}\textbf{B}.
 Here, the solid linear line represents $T_{\text{FR}}=T_{\text{pot}}$.
 Deviations for large values of the work fluctuations are expected due to under-sampling.
-Clear violations of Eq.~\ref{eq:FR} are mainly observed for $N_b=3$ and $2$.
-Thus, for larger $N_b$ systems, $T_{\text{FR}}$ is also consistent with the FDR-based measure $T_{\text{eff}}$.
+Clear violations of Eq.~\ref{eq:FR} are mainly observed for $N_b=2$ - $4$.
+For larger $N_b$ systems, $T_{\text{FR}}$ is also consistent with the FDR-based measure $T_{\text{eff}}$.
 Notably, these temperatures were measured in independent measurements under different perturbations.
+This result shows that, for a broad range of parameters ($N_b=6$ - $17$), the same effective temperature that governs static (equipartition) and dynamic (FDR) properties of the system also rules the irreversibility of energy exchanges.